nashville-software-school/client-side-mastery/book-0-installations/chapters/GETTING_STARTED_MAC.md

 [Download and install Rectangle](https://www.rectangleapp.com/).
 This application will allow you to use certain combinations of keys on your keyboard to move and resize applications while you are developing.

 Invest 9 minutes of your time to watch the [Using Rectangle to Manage macOS Windows](https://www.youtube.com/watch?v=tFeDyqZG4z4) video now to learn how to use Rectangle.
 If you start using it **today**, then you will save yourself hours upon hours of headache and lost productivity as you learn to become a professional software developer.

+## Visual Studio Code

+Visit the [Visual Studio Code](https://code.visualstudio.com/) website to download and install the code editor.
+This is the editor you will be using for the next 6 months.

 ## Launch Visual Studio Code From Command Line